Welcome to the folic acid

-Please remember that the above gives an accurate value in 100g for high Folic acid foods.
-For example 100g of Nuts, walnuts, english contains 0 ug of Folic acid.
+Please remember that the above gives an accurate value in 100g for high folic acid foods in your diet.
+For example 100g of Nuts, walnuts, english contains 0 ug of folic acid.
 However, there are other factors to consider when you are assessing your nutritional requirements.
-You should also take into account portion sizes when you are considering the Folic acid nutritional content.
+You should also take into account portion sizes when you are considering the folic acid nutritional content.

-From the list below you can find a full nutrition breakdown for all foods containing Folic acid which can be scaled for different servings and quantities.
-We have also sorted our complete nutrition and vitamin database of over 7000 foods, to give a list of foods with a high amount of Folic acid
+From the list below you can find a full nutrition facts breakdown for all foods containing folic acid which can be scaled for different servings and quantities.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in folic acid

 |1.
 Nuts, walnuts, black, dried - Folic acid|

 | Folic acid (%RDA)||Calories (%RDA)||Carbohydrate (%RDA)||Fat (%RDA)||Protein (%RDA)|